toddaustin07/rpi-st-device/README.md

 ## Software

-- Raspberry Pi O/S (Version 10 Buster preferred, but as far back as Jessie can also work) Full or Lite
+- Raspberry Pi O/S (Version 10 Buster or Bullseye preferred, but as far back as Jessie can also work) Full or Lite
         - Python 3.5 or later (required for SDK tools: keygen and qrgen)
 	- additional packages:  pynacl, qrcode, pillow (via pip installer)
 	- only limited testing has been done on 64-bit Raspberry Pi OS; the Python wrapper works only on 32-bit OS